Bogdana Monastery

 Bogdana Monastery is a Romanian Orthodox monastery in the town of Rădăuți, northern Romania.
 Its church is the oldest still standing religious building in Moldavia.
 The monastery was built by Bogdan I of Moldavia (1359–1365) sometime around 1360.

 Burials

-It was to become his and some the Mușatini voievodes necropolis.
-Here are buried all the rulers of Moldavia from Bogdan I to Alexandru cel Bun.
+It was to become the necropolis of the House of Mușat voievodes.
+Here are buried all the rulers of Moldavia from Bogdan I to Alexander the Good.
 There are ten graves inside the monastery's church: